pramsey/pgsql-http/README.md

     --------------+---------------+----------------
      image/gif    |         31958 | 31958

-To access only the header you can do a HEAD-Request.
+To access only the headers you can do a HEAD-Request.
 This will not follow redirections.

-    WITH
-      http AS (
-        SELECT * FROM http_head('http://google.com')
-      ),
-      headers AS (
-        SELECT (unnest(headers)).* FROM http
-      )
     SELECT
         http.status,
         headers.value AS location
+    FROM
-    FROM http
+        http_head('http://google.com') AS http
-      LEFT OUTER JOIN headers
+        LEFT OUTER JOIN LATERAL (SELECT value
+            FROM unnest(http.headers)
+            WHERE field = 'Location') AS headers
-        ON (headers.field = 'Location');
+            ON true;

      status |                         location
     --------+-----------------------------------------------------------